influxdata/ifql/SPEC.md

 * meta - the first column is always a meta column.
     The values `#datatype` and `#error` are the only permissible values in the meta column.
-* result name - the second column is the user defined name of the result the record belongs to.
+* result name - the second column is the user defined name of the result to which the record belongs.
 * table - is a unique value to identify each table within a result.